How to Choose the Right Fence for Your Property

 Case Study: Privacy Fence with a Personal Touch

-When the Morrisons moved into their new home on the outskirts of Eugene, they needed privacy from a nearby walking trail.
+When the Morrisons moved into their new home on the outskirts of Oregon, they needed privacy from a nearby walking trail.
 They opted for a six-foot cedar fence with a custom stain color that matched their deck.
 Working with a local fence builder and hiring Ash Painting to finish the job, they achieved a seamless look that was both functional and stylish.
 “It completely transformed our backyard,” they said.
 “Now we enjoy it more than ever.”

 Final Thoughts